 MC 586 Pastoral Missiology.
 When the concept of mission studies emerged in the early nineteenth century, it was understood that "missions" ought to be located in the theological syllabus as a part of practical theology.
 In 1892 Gustav Warneck, pioneer German missiologist, published the first volume of his threevolume work on Mission Theory.
 He did not question the traditional syllabus.
 This arrangement went unchallenged until after 1950.
 But in the past fifty years important ground-breaking work has been done that is forcing us to rethink mission in relation to the entire theological syllabus.
 This course will present a new vision of the local congregation and its leadership.
 Every local congregation should understand itself to be an embassy and active agent of God's mission in that place.
 "The Church exists by mission as fire exists by burning."
 Accordingly, the pastoral team is called to lead the congregation in missional engagement with its world.
 This dimension is largely absent from the self-understanding of most congregations, in large part because the prevailing concept of pastoral ministry is centered on the care and maintenance of the local church and its members.
 To bring about this radical reorientation a basic reconception of the local church is needed.
 This will involve changing the leadership priorities of the local church.
 Pastoral leadership must be equipped to lead the church in its mission locally and globally.
 Taught only in Korean.
 4 units.
+ML

-ML word coverview of the major world religions, students explore growing spiritual movements from all over the world.
+MC 591 Directed Study in Church and Mission.
+Students may contract with a faculty member to complete reading, writing, and other learning activities equivalent to four units of academic credit.
+4 units.
+ML overview of the major world religions, students explore growing spiritual movements from all over the world.
 Taking cues from Donald McGavran's in-depth study of people group movements to Christ in India, students create possibilities for transformation and growth in their own church/mission communities.
 In addition, students look for ways to engage various spiritual movements in light of the gospel of the kingdom.
 Taught only in Korean.
 4 units.
 KThM